felleg/felleg.gitlab.io-backup/content/posts/20210130-WebScrapingForPreservation.md

 {{< figure src="/img/rhdn-captcha.png" position="center" caption="A password must be copy-pasted to download files.
 This aims to prevent automatic downloads." >}}

 For quite some time, ROM hackers have been uneasy about this situation.
 The "GitHub" of ROM hacks could shut down at any moment, since it is hosted by enthusiasts who don't owe anything to anyone.
-At the same time, an backup of the website's content is not available to anyone outside of RHDN's administration team.
+At the same time, a backup of the website's content is not available to anyone outside of RHDN's administration team.
 This is a recipe for disaster, as far as preservationists are concerned.